 New recently completed a four-year position as Resident Conductor of the St. Louis Symphony Orchestra.
 In her final season, she led the 2019/20 season-opening concerts of the St. Louis Symphony and conducted a concert broadcast live with Chris Thile on the nationally syndicated variety show Live From Here.

-New holds a Master of Music degree in orchestral conducting from the Peabody Institute in Baltimore, where she studied with Gustav Meier and Markand Thakar.
-She graduated from the University of Canterbury, New Zealand with a Bachelor of Music (Honors) in violin performance.
+A former Dudamel Conducting Fellow with the Los Angeles Philharmonic, Gemma New served previously as Associate Conductor of the New Jersey Symphony and was a 2018 Conducting Fellow at Tanglewood Music Center.
+She holds a Master of Music degree in orchestral conducting from the Peabody Institute in Baltimore, where she studied with Gustav Meier and Markand Thakar.
+She graduated with honors from the University of Canterbury in New Zealand with a Bachelor of Music in violin performance.